 Rental IncomeTaxable rental income realized from leasing properties may be computed in either of the two ways:

 - Itemized Deduction.
 All expenses related to property such as management agent´s commission, maintenance and repair costs, insurance, mortgage and interest payments, property tax, and insurance premiums are deducted from the gross rent.
 Straight-line depreciation is also deductible, though land is not depreciable.
 Rates of depreciation are between 2% to 6%.

 - Standard Deduction.
 A standard deduction of 35% of the gross annual rental income with a maximum of €2,700 is available instead.
 This deduction includes maintenance and repair costs, insurance premiums, and depreciation (not including debt interest on loans used to finance the property).

-If the property is held for more than two years, the tax rates are reduced to half of the ordinary tax rate.
+If the property is held for more than two years, capital gains are taxed at 50% of the overall tax rate or 22.89%.
 The taxable gain is computed by deducting the acquisition price and incidental costs from the selling price.
 In this case, the purchase price is adjusted by official coefficients to account for inflation during the period of ownership.

 Furthermore, a single taxpayer will be entitled to a deduction of €50,000 for non-speculative capital gains.
 The amount is doubled if the property is owned by a married couple filing jointly.
 This allowance is available every ten years.

 If the property was obtained by inheritance (direct line), the tax deduction can be increased by €75,000.
 The taxpayers can also defer the payment of capital gains tax if they decide to re-invest the money in a new property that will be rented out.

 Municipal Ground Tax